Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Monte Carlo Simulations

-All results are reported in Table \ref{tab:sim_results}.
-First of all, it is possible to estimate the underlying spatial dependence for spatiotemporal autoregressive models, even under the presence of an undefined number of structural breaks.
-This is a big advantage compared to classical approaches, where it assumed that structure of the spatial dependence can be predefined by a certain spatial weights matrix.
-Generally, the proposed penalized regression method show a good performance for estimating this matrix $\xmat{W}$.
-However, the performance slightly depends on the type of the true underlying spatial dependence structure.
-For matrices like the Queen's contiguity matrix, where we have symmetric links, the algorithm can easily detect the relevant links.
-On average, 78.9 percent of all true links were detected for $\rho = 0.5$ and $T = 200$.
+All results obtained are reported in Table \ref{tab:sim_results}.
+First, it is possible to estimate the underlying spatial dependence for spatiotemporal autoregressive models, even with the presence of an undefined number of mean changes.
+This is a substantial advantage compared to classical approaches where {structure of the spatial dependence, i.e., the spatial weight matrix, is pre-specified by the user.} Generally, the proposed penalized regression method shows a good performance for estimating this matrix $\xmat{W}${, even in the case of asymmetric dependence structures, which are difficult to find with the classical approach as the true asymmetric weight matrix must be included in the set of candidates.} However, the performance is slightly dependent on the type of the true underlying spatial dependence structure.
+For matrices like the Queen's contiguity matrix where we have symmetric links, the algorithm can easily detect the relevant links.
+On average, 86.5 percent of all true links were detected for $\rho = 0.5$ and $T = 200$.
 For matrices $\tilde{\xmat{W}}$, which do not have symmetric entries, the performance is more difficult to evaluate.
-In particular, the algorithm rather estimates an undirected dependence, i.e., symmetric entries, than the true directed or one-way dependence.
-Hence, we observe high detection rates, sensitivities, for positive links in $\tilde{\xmat{W}}_2$ and $\tilde{\xmat{W}}_3$, but moderate specificities, i.e., correctly eliminated links.
-However, this does not affect the average fitting of the weights, as one might see comparing the average bias and mean absolute errors, which is roughly $0.03$ for all cases.
+In particular, the algorithm estimates an undirected dependence, i.e., symmetric entries, rather than the true directed or one-way dependence.
+This is due to the identifiability of the weight parameters in the case of only three mean changes.
+Thus, specificity and sensitivity are lower for $\tilde{\xmat{W}}_2$ and $\tilde{\xmat{W}}_3$ compared to the symmetric case (i.e., $\tilde{\xmat{W}}_1$).